sarahb23/aws-ec2-scheduler/README.md

 - Two CloudWatch Events that trigger the Lambda functions

 **This Project assumes that:**
-- You have an existing AWS with existing EC2 instances or AutoScaling groups (ASGs)
+- You have an existing AWS account with existing EC2 instances or AutoScaling groups (ASGs)
 - You have an IAM role with appropriate permissions to create the resources in this project
 - You have Terraform and the aws-cli installed on your system